TabeaSonnenschein/CellAutDisp/README.md

 2. **Calibration** <a id="calibration"></a>
+An example calibration script can be found [here](https://github.com/TabeaSonnenschein/CellAutDisp/blob/main/ExampleApplications/02CalibrationExample.py).

 Stepwise Calibration Process

 To justify and validate the structure of the model, we recommend a stepwise calibration process.
 In which model components are only added and specific settings selected if they improve the performance.
 The order of the stepwise calibration is:

       1. "meteomatrixsizerepeats", test meteolog = False and meteolog = True, and test different matrixsizes
       2. "morph", test iter = False and iter = True